aditya-konarde/adityakonarde.com/content/about.md

 ### [Prometheus](https://prometheus.io) 📊
 ### [OpenTelemetry](https://opentelemetry.io) 🔍

-✨ **Join the CNCF Community!**
-The CNCF ecosystem thrives on community contributions.
-Whether you're interested in code, documentation, or community building, there's a place for you.
-Check out the [CNCF Contributor Guide](https://contribute.cncf.io/) to get started!

 ## 🌍 Community Involvement

 I'm actively involved in organizing and speaking at various cloud-native meetups: